-The earlier the better, so you have a chance to think about this year’s topic, develop your thoughts and prepare a complete application form and a speech description that will impress the selection committee and earn you an invitation to compete.
-Remember, application must be complete and received or postmarked on or before September 14, 2019.
+The earlier the better, so you have a chance to think about this year’s topic, develop your thoughts, complete the application form and write a speech description that will impress the selection committee and earn you an invitation to compete.
+You’ll also want to review carefully the competition’s rules and procedures and the Getting Started information.

 No. The application deadline and all other deadlines are absolute – no extensions allowed.

-To be frank, we want students to apply who are committed to actually showing up October 26.
+We want students to apply who are committed to actually competing.
 The $50 deposit is an incentive to accomplish that.
-Speaking Proudly is limited to 50 students so any student who receives an invitation but fails to participate deprives another applicant of the opportunity to compete.
+Any student who accepts an invitation to compete but fails to participate deprives another applicant of the opportunity.

-Deposits will be refunded promptly to students who are not invited to compete.
+Deposits will be refunded promptly by mail to students who are not invited to compete.
 Competitors and alternates will receive their deposits back promptly after the competition.
 We cannot return deposits on competition day because Capitol rules prohibit all monetary exchanges on the premises.

 Alternates will be ranked on the basis of their speech description and will be called to compete in that order, in the event an invited competitor cancels in advance or does not compete.
 Alternates not selected to compete in advance are welcome to attend the competition and be on call to fill a vacancy.

-They will include speech teachers and Minnesota public officials and public figures.
-We’ll list the judges in the competition’s printed program.
+They will include speech teachers and Minnesota government officials and public figures.
+We’ll list the judges and their titles in the competition’s printed program.

 The dress code for Speaking Proudly is basically common sense.
 Impress the judges by being clean, tidy and well groomed.
 Dresses, skirts and pants are all acceptable.

-Space in most of the competition rooms at the State Capitol is quite limited.
-The individual rooms’ managers will decide how many persons, if any, can be present with the competitors and judges.
+Space in most of the competition rooms is quite limited.
+Room managers will decide how many persons, if any, can be present with the competitors and judges.
 All persons admitted to competition rooms must be totally quiet and respectful of every competitor.
 Relatives and friends are welcome to attend the competition’s final round in the Capitol Rotunda.

 Competitors’ lunches are available at no charge.
 You and your guests will be able to pre-order box lunches; guests will pay in advance for their lunches.
-All food and beverages must be consumed in the Rathskeller.
+All food and beverages must be consumed in the Capitol’s Rathskeller.
 If you have special dietary needs, be sure to tell us so we can make arrangements for you.

 No. Capitol rules require that all food be provided by its approved vendor, unless you have special dietary needs we cannot accommodate through the vendor.
-The Rathskeller will not sell other food October 26 so you will need to pre-order lunch through Speaking Proudly.
+The Rathskeller will not sell other food or beverages October 23 so you will need to pre-order lunch through Speaking Proudly.

-Tabulating of scores will be done as quickly as possible, so you know which competitors advance to the semi-final and final rounds.
-All competitors, guests, judges and volunteers are invited to attend the afternoon awards ceremony.
+Tabulating of scores will be done as quickly as possible, so you know which competitors advance to subsequent rounds.
+All competitors, guests, judges and volunteers are invited to attend the afternoon final round and awards ceremony.